 pytest: Python Testing Framework

 pytest is a mature, feature-rich testing framework for Python that simplifies test writing and execution through a clear, concise syntax.
-Unlike Python’s built-in unittest module, pytest minimizes boilerplate code and offers powerful fixture capabilities, parameterized testing, and a comprehensive plugin ecosystem.
+Unlike Python’s built-in unittest module, pytest minimizes boilerplate and offers powerful fixture capabilities, parameterized testing, and a comprehensive plugin ecosystem.

 When to use pytest